Hilbert curve vs Hilbert space: exploiting fractal 2D covering to increase tensor network efficiency: Numerical results

 In order to compare the results obtained with the MPS and the TTN Ansatze, we first plot the ground state energy densities for the Hilbert curve case at $m=50$.
 As shown in Fig. \ref{fig:GS_MPS_TTN}, we find that the values returned by the TTN simulations are slightly lower than those found by exploiting MPS.
 We now consider the difference $\Delta E$ as a function of $n$, plotted in Fig. \ref{fig:energy_gap_n_b_30__l_2.9} up to $n=64$.
 We find that the Hilbert curve improves the energy estimation at the second decimal digit, thus outperforming the snake mapping at each $n$ both with MPS and TTN.
 Moreover, while at low $n$ the improvement achieved with the Hilbert mapping is larger with TTN, MPS exhibits a larger $\Delta E$ at higher values of $n$.

-In order to provide a qualitative explanation to our findings, we have analyzed the long range interaction terms generated by the two mappings, by computing the probability distributions for the distances of the interaction terms of the Hamiltonians $H_\mathcal{H}$ and $H_\mathcal{S}$.
-In particular, we have measured the distances $d_\mathrm{MPS}$ and $d_\mathrm{TTN}$, defined as the number of links connecting two different lattice sites within the MPS and TTN network geometries respectively.
+{In order to provide a qualitative explanation to our findings, let us introduce two distances $d_\mathrm{MPS}$ and $d_\mathrm{TTN}$, defined as the number of links connecting two different lattice sites within the MPS and TTN network geometries respectively, as shown in Fig. \ref{fig:distances_both}.
+Thus, we have considered the interaction terms of the 1D Hamiltonians $H_\mathcal{S}$ and $H_\mathcal{H}$ and we have computed the distances $d_\mathrm{MPS}$ and $d_\mathrm{TTN}$ between all the relative pairs of sites, producing four sets of distances, each of them labeled by the relative mapping and the tensor network geometry.}

-In Fig. \ref{fig:comp_snake_hilb_log} we plot the distributions of the distances $d_\mathrm{MPS}$ and $d_\mathrm{TTN}$ with $n=16$ for the snake (left column) and the Hilbert (right column) mappings: one can qualitatively see that the probabilities at large distances are larger for the snake mapping than for the Hilbert one.
+In Fig. \ref{fig:comp_snake_hilb_log}, { we fix $n=16$} and we plot the distributions of { these} distances $d_\mathrm{MPS}$ and $d_\mathrm{TTN}$ for the snake (left column) and the Hilbert (right column) mappings: one can qualitatively see that the probabilities at large distances are larger for the snake mapping than for the Hilbert one.
 Furthermore, this feature is particularly evident in the TTN case, due to the logarithmic scaling of distances within the network.
 It is possible to understand which regions of the lattice contribute to the energy improvement by studying the expectation values of the local magnetization.
-We focus on the TTN simulations, measuring the local expectation values of the magnetization $\{\langle\sigma^z_\mu\rangle\}_{1\leq \mu \leq n^2}$ on both the ground states of the two Hamiltonians $H_\mathcal{H}$ and $H_\mathcal{S}$ and computing the difference $\Delta \sigma^z_\mu=|\langle\sigma^z_\mu\rangle_\mathcal{H}-\langle\sigma^z_\mu\rangle_\mathcal{S}|$, as shown in Fig. \ref{fig:delta_magn}.
+We measure the local expectation values of the magnetization $\{\langle\sigma^z_\mu\rangle\}_{1\leq \mu \leq n^2}$ on both the ground states of the two Hamiltonians $H_\mathcal{H}$ and $H_\mathcal{S}$ and computing the difference $\Delta \sigma^z_\mu=|\langle\sigma^z_\mu\rangle_\mathcal{H}-\langle\sigma^z_\mu\rangle_\mathcal{S}|$, as shown in Fig. \ref{fig:delta_magn}.
 There are regions in which the difference is larger while in others the magnetization values are similar.
 The former are located in the bulk of the lattice main quadrants (regions delimited by black lines in Fig. \ref{fig:Hilbert_8}) where the Hilbert curve preserves the locality of interactions better than the snake one.
 Instead, the latter are the regions close to the quadrant boundaries, where the Hilbert curve fails to preserve locality and the magnetization results are not more precise than those obtained with the snake one.

 To explain, instead, why the improvement observed at large $n$ is larger for MPS with respect to the TTNs, we have checked how the fraction of interaction terms with largest distances changes when we move from $n=16$ to $n=32$.
 We have focused on the case of the Hilbert curve, finding that this fraction decreases faster in the MPS case than in the TTN one, as shown in Fig. \ref{fig:comp_MPS_TTN_log}.
 For this reason, we expect the improvement achievable with the MPS and the Hilbert curve is larger than the one achievable with TTNs, even though the TTN simulations are overall more accurate than the MPS ones.